Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Cycle lengths and Jordan form

-To completely prove that the periods of $\Phi_n$ and $\sigma_n$ are the same (except for two values of $n$), we will use Jordan normal forms.
-Finding the Jordan normal form of a matrix $M$ enables one to determine the period when the powers $M^r$ repeat, i.e., the cycle length.
-In this section, we find the Jordan normal form for the $\Phi$ automata on a $1\times n$ grid.
-In the following section, we show a relationship between the $n\times n$ $\sigma$ automaton and the $1\times n$ $\Phi$ automaton, and we use this relationship to analyze the Jordan normal form of $\sigma$.
-This will allow us in section 5 to prove that $\sigma$ and $\Phi$ have the same cycle lengths.

-Every square matrix $L$ has a Jordan normal form $J$, defined as a representation $L = PJP^{-1}$ where $J$ is a block diagonal matrix.
-Each block must correspond to some eigenvalue $\lambda$ of $L$ and have the following form: ,

-In order to use the Jordan normal form, we must extend our working field GF(2) to a larger field (denoted by $\mathbb{F}$).
-For $\Phi$, in particular, the characteristic polynomial $p(\lambda)$ of $A$ factors into several polynomials that are irreducible over $GF(2)$.
-Thus, to ensure that $A_n$ has a complete set of eigenvalues in the field, we extend the field to include the roots of these irreducible factors (that is, to the splitting field of $p)$, creating our working field $\mathbb{F}$.
-We will discuss this more in Section \ref{sec:phi_Jordan_form}, where we find the splitting field and use it to find an upper bound for the cycle length of the $1\times n$ $\Phi$ as a function of $n$.

-The cycle length of a matrix is determined by the cycle lengths of the blocks in Jordan form.
-This is because $A^k = PJ^kP^{-1}$, so any time powers of $J$ repeat, powers of $A$ also repeat.
-Furthermore, the powers of $J$ are easy to calculate because of the simple form of the blocks.
-The Jordan blocks of $A$ come in two varieties: those corresponding to zero eigenvalues and those corresponding to nonzero eigenvalues.
-Jordan blocks of $A$ corresponding to $0$ eventually become annihilated when raised to a power that is high enough.
-Before the matrix can begin cycling, all the $0$ Jordan blocks must be annihilated.
-Thus these blocks determine how many steps it takes for a given configuration to begin cycling.
+In order to prove the equality of cycle lengths of $\sigma_1(n)$ and $\sigma_2(n)$, we show equality of the cycle lengths of their respective adjacency matrices, using the Jordan form of the adjacency matrix as did Guan and He in \cite{guanHe}.
+The cycle length of an adjacency matrix is equal to the least common multiple of the cycle lengths of each Jordan block with non-zero eigenvalue, and this may be written in terms of the size of the Jordan block and the order of the eigenvalue.

-The Jordan blocks of $A$ corresponding to a nonzero eigenvalue all cycle from the very beginning.
-(If $B^r=B^{r+s}$ for a block like this, then $I=B^s$ because $B$ is invertible.)
-This implies that the cycle length of $A$ is the least common multiple of the cycle lengths of blocks with nonzero eigenvalues.
-The period of one of these Jordan blocks $B$ is determined by two components: the order of the corresponding eigenvalue and the size of the Jordan block.
-Let $B$ be an $m\times m$ Jordan block.
-The entries along the $q^\mathrm{th}$ diagonal above the main diagonal of $B^p$ are
+Every square matrix $A$ has a Jordan normal form $J$ such that $A = PJP^{-1}$ for a block-diagonal $J$.
+Moreover, $A^k = PJ^kP^{-1}$, so the cycle length of $A$ is identical to that of $J$.
+The cycle length of $J$ is the least common multiple of the cycle length of each block $B$ within $J$.
+Let $B$ be an $m\times m$ Jordan block of $J$ with eigenvalue $\lambda$.
+The entries along the $q^\mathrm{th}$ diagonal above the main diagonal of $B^k$ are

-for $0 \leq q < m$ and $0 \leq j \leq m - q - 1$.
-Here $\lambda$ is the eigenvalue corresponding to the block.
-To find when this is the identity, we must consider binomial coefficients mod.
-2.